offby1/bridge-server/README.branch.md

   Maybe have postgresql log *all* queries to stdout, so I can see if maybe my ORM usage is crazy again.

+  Take a look at `a-lot-to-unpack-here` -- that shows me creating a new board.
+It's instantiating every existing board for some reason.
+Definitely an N^2 problem (i.e., creating N new boards will take N^2 time).

 ## Solved Mysteries

 - How will the bot find out it's its turn to call or play, without periodically fetching the state of the hand?